material-motion/material-motion/concepts/runtimes.md

 Constraints:

-- O(n) enumeration of all children in a consistent order.
+- O(n) enumeration of all executors in a consistent order.
 - Certain Plans may desire having one runtime child per target per Plan.
 Other Plans may desire having only one runtime child per target, for any number of Plans.
 - Targets can be marked as "dependent" on other targets.
 This affects order of runtime children for events.